aaemnnosttv/wp-sqlite-db/README.md

 ## Installation

 - Clone or download this repository
-- Copy `db.php` into the root of your site's `wp-content` directory
+- Copy `src/db.php` into the root of your site's `wp-content` directory

 ## Overview